Monte Paschi says 2013 net loss 1.44 billion euros

 The 2013 result compared with a loss of 3.17 billion euros in 2012 and was the third consecutive loss for the Siena-based lender, which was bailed out by the Italian government last year with 4.1 billion euros in state aid.

-The bank said writedowns on bad debts had totaled 2.75 billion euros in 2013, of which 1.2 billion euros in the fourth quarter alone, as the bank sought to clean up its balance sheet ahead of a sector-wide health check by European regulators.
+The bank said writedowns on bad debts had totalled 2.75 billion euros in 2013, of which 1.2 billion euros in the fourth quarter alone, as the bank sought to clean up its balance sheet ahead of a sector-wide health check by European regulators. ($1 = 0.7212 euros)

 (Reporting by Silvia Aloisi; Editing by Lisa Jucca)